 Sort of, but alas, it’s rather complicated.
 The ECS is much broader in scope.
 While your immune system in a general sense is there to fight off microbial invaders, the ECS is intermingled with literally everything – brain reward systems, metabolic processes, energy balance, pain modulation, cell maintenance, neurogenesis, and the list goes on.

-And make no mistake, ECS-based “medical science” is only in its infancy.
-Humans have been using hemp and marijuana extracts throughout recorded history.
-But, we’ve only recently discovered the ECS and begun to really investigate it with modern means and scientific understanding…within a sea of politics, corporate suits, and bureaucrats CBD research has just begun.
+Make no mistake, ECS-based medical science is still in its infancy.
+Humans have been using cannabis extracts throughout recorded history, but we’ve only recently discovered the ECS and begun to really investigate it with modern means and scientific understanding…within a sea of politics, corporate suits, and bureaucrats CBD research has just begun.

-In fact, there’s only a handful of conventional medical schools in the US right now actually beginning to teach and focus on the endocannabinoid system.
+In fact, there’s only a handful of conventional medical schools in the US beginning to teach and focus on the ECS.
 What an exciting time!
 Doctors come to us and ask us our recommendations on dosing hemp-based CBD oils in private, how crazy is that?
-We’re talking paradigm shift folks.
+We’re talking a paradigm-level shift folks.

-Like, we have to say, “Be sure to consult your doctor before using any of our CBD-rich products.”
-But everyone in this industry understands there’s a roughly 90% chance, if you ask your doctor about the ECS, they’ll know relatively little (it’s changing fast).
-You might be better off talking to a non-doctor cannabis professional that understands how the ECS functions, based on current research and experience with people incorporating cannabinoid supplementation into their life, which many of us do our best to follow as much as doctors would if they could focus their medicine on it.
+Like, we have to say to you, “Be sure to consult your doctor before using any of our CBD-rich products,” although everyone in this industry understands there’s a roughly 90% chance, if you ask your doctor about the ECS they’ll know relatively little (it’s changing fast).
+You might be better off talking to a cannabis professional who understands a bit more about how the ECS functions based on current research and experience with people incorporating cannabinoid supplementation into their life, which many of us do our best to follow as much as doctors would if they could focus their medicine on it.

-But there really are no universal dosage systems yet, not like the pharmaceutical industry has.
-All we know is that phytocannabinoids from industrial hemp and marijuana are improving lives all over the damn place.
+But there really are no universal systems or system-wide oversight yet, not like the pharmaceutical industry is sporting.
+All we know is phytocannabinoids from cannabis are improving lives all over the damn place.
 And we’re starting to figure out why.

 Basic Components of the ECS

 Right, so you’ve got this ancient system hardwired into your body that’s job is to maintain health at every level of your being.
-This system, in a very simplistic sense, is composed of…
+This system is composed of…

-- Endocannabinoids: These are endogenous (meaning your body makes them naturally like adrenaline or endorphins) cannabinoids of which there are primarily two that interface with these receptors – Anandamide and 2-AG.
+- Endocannabinoids: Endogenous (meaning your body makes them naturally like adrenaline or endorphins) cannabinoids of which there are primarily two that bind with these receptors – Anandamide and 2-AG, or 2-Arachidonoylglycerol.

-Now, there’s a wide array of terpenes and PCs in cannabis plants, both hemp and marijuana, but the most important two are THC (psychoactive – predominantly in Marijuana) and CBD, or Cannabidiol, which is in all cannabis plants to differing potencies depending on the specific cultivar of hemp or strain of ‘marijuana-cannabis’ as its commonly called.
+Now, there’s a wide array of terpenes and PCs in cannabis plants, both hemp and psychoactive strains, but the most important two are THC (psychoactive) and CBD (non-psychoactive), or Cannabidiol, which is in all cannabis plants to differing potencies depending on the specific cultivar of hemp or strain of ‘marijuana-cannabis’ as its commonly called.

-These cannabis PCs are the exact plant-replicas (mimetic) of our endocannabinoids, so again, when you supplement with cannabis PCs your ECS uses them to do its work, whether that be causing cancerous cells to harmlessly commit suicide or modulating your metabolism to keep you trimmer.
+These cannabis PCs are interpreted by the body as plant-replicas (mimetic) of our endocannabinoids, so again, when you supplement with cannabis PCs your ECS uses them to do its work, whether that be causing cancerous cells to harmlessly commit suicide or modulating your metabolism to keep you trimmer.
 It’s the reason THC gets people ‘stoned’ and CBD produces the impacts it does.
 Without the ECS, these compounds would likely be useless to us.

-You as the consumer have two choices in terms of getting your hands on these nutrients:
+You as the consumer have two choices in terms of getting your hands on these phytocannabinoids from cannabis:

-- Industrial hemp-based products which contain very low, less than 0.03%, THC and varying amounts of CBD up to thousands of milligrams in a tincture.
-These are legal, and can be bought online from sites like HempforFitness.com, but you should read this before you buy cannabis oil online.
+- Hemp-cannabis-based products which contain very low, less than 0.03%, THC and varying amounts of CBD up to thousands of milligrams in a tincture.
+These are legal, and can be bought online from sites like HempforFitness.com, but be sure to read up on cannabis oil before buying online.

-- Marijuana-based products that are almost always going to have higher amounts of THC, along with CBD in some cases.
-These are only legally being sold in a handful of states and their “Recreational” and “Medical Marijuana” dispensaries.
-Ratios of THC to CBD are really all over the map at this point.
-One product might be 6mg THC and 10mg CBD, while another might be 25% THC and less than 1% CBD.
+- Psychoactive products almost always containing higher amounts of THC, along with CBD from many strains.
+These are only legally being sold in a handful of states and “Recreational” or “Medical Marijuana” dispensaries.
+Ratios of THC to CBD are still all over the map.
+One product might contain 6mg THC and 10mg CBD, yet another provides 25% THC and less than 1% CBD.

 Once in your body, they bind to varying levels with your receptors.
-While I could melt your brain with science and medical literature, we’re just going to heavily summarize the two cannabinoid receptors throughout your body as thus, a quote from NORML’s Introduction to the Endocannabinoid System:
+While I could melt your brain with science and medical literature, we’re going to summarize the two cannabinoid receptors throughout your body with this quote from NORML’s Introduction to the Endocannabinoid System: